-Arthroscopic Articular Cartilage Paste Grafting has been used by Dr. Stone for the past 20 years to treat arthritic and traumatic lesions of the knee in over 200 cases with excellent pain relief.
+To repair OCD lesions, we applied our Arthroscopic Articular Cartilage Paste Grafting technique that has been used by Dr. Stone for the past 25 years to treat arthritic and traumatic lesions of the knee in over 600 cases with excellent pain relief.
 A study of the 2-12-year outcomes of Articular Cartilage Paste Grafting to treat arthritic lesions was published and can be found here.
 The goal in treating arthritic lesions, traumatic lesions, and failed OCD lesions with Articular Cartilage Paste Grafting is the same.
 The intent is to stimulate a healing response that covers the lesion with a protective layer of fibrocartilage and/or hyaline cartilage.
-The regenerate cartilage protects the underlying bone and serves to reduce pain and swelling.
+The regenerated cartilage protects the underlying bone and serves to reduce pain and swelling.
 Articular Cartilage Paste Grafting has been successfully applied to OCD lesions as both a primary treatment and as a salvage procedure for defects that fail other attempts at repair.

 The aim of this 2-13 year (7-year average) follow-up study was to evaluate seven consecutive patients undergoing osteochondral grafting of a failed OCD repair.

 The study found the following:

 - Patients benefitted from significant improvements in pain, function, and activity scores

 - 71% of patients had complete cartilage fill and full integration with the surrounding tissue

 - No definitive correlation between clinical outcomes and MRI scores was observed